You are here

 IRS Data Retrieval is the only method which the Federal government permits for “Verification” of your /your parents’ Tax Information.
 It is easy and it is very fast.
 Here are the steps:

-If you qualify for IRS Data Retrieval, it generally works very well.
-However, the following conditions would disqualify you from using IRS Data Retrieval:
+If you qualify for IRS Data Retrieval, this process generally works very well.
+However, the following conditions would delay or disqualify you from using IRS Data Retrieval:

 - The first three digits of the Social Security Number are 666.